 It’s somewhat heavy for its size, and most of the weight is distributed to the back, where the battery compartment is located.
 You can choose to use either one or two AAA batteries.
 The Default Weight includes two AAA Amazon Basics batteries, each with a reference weight of 12.70g.
 The Lowest Weight result is obtained with a single AAA Energizer Ultimate Lithium battery with a reference weight of 7.60g.
 If you prefer a lighter mouse, check out the Logitech G PRO X SUPERLIGHT.

 While it doesn't have a slanted, ergonomic shape like some other mice, it’s still quite comfortable.
 The side buttons are well-placed and should align with your thumb.
 It's best suited for a claw or fingertip grip due to its short length and most people should feel comfortable using it with these grips, although small hands might struggle to reach the scroll wheel with a fingertip grip.

-The SteelSeries Rival 3 Wireless isn't designed for a palm grip, although people with small and medium hands should be able to use it with this grip.
+The SteelSeries Rival 3 Wireless isn't designed for a palm grip, although people with small and medium hands can use it with this grip.
 People with larger or extra-large hands will likely find it too small with this grip.

-This mouse is best suited for a claw grip, and any hand size should be able to use it comfortably.
+This mouse is best suited for a claw grip, and any hand size can use it comfortably.